mircealungu/mircea/thoughtstream.md

+Aug 18

+LLMs are trying to privatize the web.
+All the info that used to be free, is not available within the LLM.
+And it's more convenient, because it's not polluted with ads.
+And more contextual.

 Aug 15

 I realized something, in Zeeguu we could now, with the help of the LLMs, have the extension simplify any article in any language.
 Thus, if I really want to read about something that happened in Romania, I can still find the article, and then translate and simplify it to my level in Danish, and then read it.
 I am enthusiastic about this idea.
 It really is a new tool towards fulfilling the original hope of letting the learner follow what they really care about while learning their new language.